joannakl/ossd_s20/activities/git_rebase.markdown

   <img src="img/rebase0_skip.png">

-  (This means that we decided to not apply the that commit to the resulting flow of commit.
+  (This means that we decided to not apply that commit to the resulting flow of commits.
 It is now gone. )

-- If we resolve the conflict by using the content of the file from the commit in branch1, thne the resulting branches will look as follows.
+- If we resolve the conflict by using the content of the file from the commit in branch1, then the resulting branches will look as follows.

   <img src="img/rebase0_use_commit.png">

-  (This means that we decided to apply the that commit that created file3 in branch1 on top of (after) the commit that created that file in the master branch.)
+  (This means that we decided to apply the commit that created file3 in branch1 _on top of_ (or after) the commit that created that file in the master branch.)
+This means that we preserve the file content from branch 1, unless we combine/modify it during the conflict resolution.

 In the following, you are given a few exercises that will give you a bit of experience in working with branches and rebasing.